 Federal Bureau of Investigation

-Before 1900, almost all law enforcement was provided by local and some state police departments.
-Constitutionally, federal law enforcement could be initiated by the President calling up the Militia.
+Before 1900, law enforcement was provided almost completely by local and some state police departments.
+Constitutionally, federal law enforcement could be effected by calling up the Militia.

-Soon, the Bureau took over the National Identification Bureau, established by Cincinnati Police Superintendent Phillip Deitsch and later maintained by the International Association of Chiefs of Police in Chicago.
-In 1928, the Bureau adopted and assumed national administration of the Uniform Crime Reporting (UCR) system, established by Cincinnati Police Chief Robert Copelan.
+Soon, the Bureau took over the National Identification Bureau, established by Cincinnati Police Superintendent Phillip Deistsch and later maintained by the International Association of Chiefs of Police in Chicago.
+In 1928, they adopted and assumed national administration of the Uniform Crime Reporting (UCR) system, established by Cincinnati Police Chief Robert Copelan.

-By July 1935, the Bureau was well known, operating out in the open, and Congress recognized it as a law enforcement agency.
-It was renamed the Federal Bureau of Investigation (FBI).
+By July 1935, the Bureau was well known, operating out in the open, and Congress recognized it as a law enforcement agency and renamed the Federal Bureau of Investigation.
 Its agents were armed and Congress imposed a death penalty for killing an agent.
 A month later, Cincinnati Field Office Special Agent Nelson Klein was shot and killed in College Corner, Ohio and the murderer was captured, tried, and hung.

-Over time the FBI has grown to be a premier law enforcement training entity, including operating one of the top four secondary law enforcement schools, the F.B.I.
+Over time the FBI has grown to be a premier law enforcement training entity, including operating one of the top four secondary law enforcement education schools, the F.B.I.
 National Academy.
-They coordinate almost all nationally reported criminal offenses, arrests, law enforcement officers killed, etc. They have a top-notch criminal forensics lab.
+They coordinate almost all nationally reported criminal offenses, arrests, law enforcement officers killed, etc. They have a top notch criminal forensics lab.
 And they investigate everything from auto thefts to international espionage.